 Qadir Bakhsh Rind Baloch alias Kadu Makrani was born and brought up in Makran, Balochistan.
-He rose up as an insurgent in Kathiawar, Gujarath, and got martyred and buried in Karachi in 1887 in Mewah Shaw graveyard (Lyari).
+He rose up as an insurgent in Kathiawar, Gujrath, got martyred and buried in Karachi in 1887 in Mewah Shaw graveyard (Lyari).
 He is also remembered as Eastern Robin hood.
-When life became hard for him in Makran, Balochistan due to British regime, Kadu Makrani with his tribe migrated to Kathiawar, Gujarat in 19th century.
+When life became hard for him in Makran, Balochistan due to British regime, Kadu Makrani with his tribe migrated to Kathiawar, Gujrath in 19th century.

 Moreover, they were much favored due to their services; therefore, they earned territories as reward.
 Kadu Makrani was disturbing British imperialists, so it was their extreme need to break the power of Kadu Makrani and his tribe, but they faced the fiasco.

 Furthermore, he was given a chance to either give up his weapons or to be ready for a fight.
-So, he and his tribe took the plunge to against British.
+So, he and his tribe took the plunge to fight against British.
 British imperialists Were not surprised by Kadu Makrani’s decision as it was a move of a Baloch warrior.
 When British forces invaded Baloch villages in Kathiawar with their weapons, Kadu Makrani with his few but gallant comrades fought very courageously.
 Lots of people died from both sides.
-This was followed by series of guerilla attacks on British forces and their local friends by Kadu Makrani while British forces faced the failure to defeat Kadu Makrani and his brave and little army.
-The British regime pronounced Rs.1,000 on his head.
+This was followed by series of guerilla attacks on British forces and their local friends by Kadu Makrani while British forces faced the failure to defeat Kadu Makrani and little but brave army.
+The British regime announced Rs.1,000 on his head.

 His dead body was received by Waja Durra Khan.
 The brave son of Baloch was buried in Mawashah graveyard in Lyari.